-People may choose to microdose psychedelics for many reasons: to enhance productivity, as a way to boost mental health, or a means to explore consciousness without the higher-stakes experience of a full psychedelic trip.
-The Stamets Stack is an increasingly popular microdosing protocol, introduced by the renowned mycologist, Paul Stamets.
-Stamets is the author of six books on mushrooms and was also featured in Netflix’s documentary, Fantastic Fungi (2019).
+People explore microdosing psychedelics for many reasons: to enhance productivity, as a way to boost mental health, or as a means to explore consciousness without the higher-stakes experience of a full psychedelic trip.
+The Stamets Stack is an increasingly popular microdosing protocol introduced by the renowned mycologist Paul Stamets.
+Stamets is the author of six books on mushrooms and was also featured in Netflix’s documentary Fantastic Fungi (2019).
 Yet, he is considered an amateur mycologist because he didn’t come up through the traditional academic ranks.
 Still, Stamets has been studying and working with medicinal fungi since the 1970s and is one of the most well-respected mycologists in the world today.

 The Paul Stamets Microdosing Stack

-The Stamets Stack combines three components: A microdose of psilocybin mushrooms along with Lion’s Mane mushroom and niacin.
-Stamets designed the stack to enhance cognitive function and confer a host of benefits related to neurogenesis—although his hypothesis has not been put to the test in rigorous clinical trials, which are considered best-practice in nutrition science.
-The claimed benefits of the Stamets Stack include:
+The Stamets microdosing protocol combines three components: A microdose of psilocybin mushrooms, Lion’s Mane mushrooms, and niacin.
+Stamets designed the protocol to enhance cognitive function and confer a host of benefits related to neurogenesis—although medical institutions have not reviewed his hypothesis, nor has the protocol been tested in rigorous clinical trials.
+Clinical trials are considered best practice in nutrition science and public health before recommending therapies or medicines.
+The claimed benefits of the Stamets Stack microdosing protocol include:

 - reduced anxiety and depression